 International Tax Authority Co-operation

 It is clear from all the chapters that tax authorities are collecting more and more information concerning taxpayers, and their businesses and cross-border activities (either through exchanges of information and mutual assistance or through the country-by-country (CbC) reports, the common reporting standard (CRS) or other mechanisms or groups (eg, the Joint International Taskforce on Shared Intelligence and Collaboration)).
 Soon the reporting obligations foreseen in DAC 6 will also be automatically exchanged in the EU.
-Whether one is in the UK, Japan or Brazil, the tax authorities now know more than in previous years.
-However, given the specific circumstances, culture and approaches in each jurisdiction, there is no unanimity as to whether this has been leading, or will lead, to an increase in tax controversies but several assertions and hints suggest so, at least in some countries.
+Whether one is in Italy, the UK, Japan, Brazil or the USA, the tax authorities now know more than in previous years.
+Given the specific circumstances, culture and approaches in each jurisdiction, there is no unanimity as to whether this has been leading, or will lead, to an increase in tax controversies but several assertions and hints suggest so, at least in some countries.

 Litigation and Tax Authority Approaches

-According to the country reports, it seems that some tax authorities are investing in minimising tax disputes, either helping taxpayers effectively via direct contact or through the use of alternative dispute resolution mechanisms.
-It seems that this open approach pays off, considering that when litigation occurs the tax authorities claim a higher success rate before the tax tribunals or higher courts, as emphasised by the New Zealand and Switzerland reports.
+According to the chapters in this Guide, it seems that some tax authorities are investing in minimising tax disputes, either helping taxpayers effectively via direct contact, tax rulings or through the use of alternative dispute resolution mechanisms.
+It seems that this open approach pays off, considering that when litigation occurs, the tax authorities claim a higher success rate before the tax tribunals or higher courts, as emphasised by the New Zealand and Switzerland Law & Practice chapters.

-In countries where the tax authorities seem more reluctant to invest in assisting taxpayers dealing with complex legislation and ambiguous matters, additional tax assessments grow significantly, which also gives rise to an increase in the number of controversies.
+In countries where the tax authorities seem more reluctant to invest in assisting taxpayers dealing with complex legislation and ambiguous matters, additional tax assessments have grown significantly, which also gives rise to an increase in the number of controversies.
 Unsurprisingly, this reflects negatively on how investors evaluate the “tax element” when researching the different aspects of doing business in that specific jurisdiction.
 The case of Brazil seems to be an example, although several changes and reforms in course may change this perspective, as the Brazil Trends & Developments chapter suggests.
-In these countries it is more common for courts to rule in favour of taxpayers.
+In these countries, taxpayers can prevail more often.

 The tax legislation and the tax authorities’ approach in some other countries, meanwhile, seem to occupy a middle ground between the types of patterns described above.
 Statistics regarding the success of the tax authorities in litigation seem to be in line with this, for instance in Portugal and Spain.

-Efficient ADR mechanisms may also be very helpful in preventing/reducing disputes, or at least resolving then quickly, as the Portuguese domestic arbitration system shows.
+Efficient alternative dispute resolution (ADR) mechanisms may also be very helpful in preventing/reducing disputes, or at least resolving them quickly, as the Portuguese domestic arbitration system shows.
 But the administrative attitude and the taxpayer culture still seem to be the crucial elements, ie, without a willingness on the part of both the authorities and taxpayers to work collaboratively, and with reasonable alacrity, ADR mechanisms may not be sufficient.

 Criminal Tax Controversies